-Culligan goes above and beyond to make safe bottled drinking water that is a healthy choice for our customers.
+Culligan goes above and beyond to make safe drinking water that is a healthy choice for our customers.

 Water Quality Standards

 - Culligan bottled water meets or exceeds all federal and state health water regulations.

 - The Food and Drug Administration (FDA) establishes water quality standards for bottled water.

 - The FDA Standards of Quality (SOQs) for bottled water must be as protective of public health as EPA standards (known as Maximum Contaminant Levels) for safe drinking water.

 - The Environmental Protection Agency (EPA) regulates tap water provided by water utilities (EPA standards) to ensure safe drinking water.